mlabuda2/nf-tower-docs/docs/compute-envs/azure-batch.md

 8. Enter the **Pipeline work directory** as the Azure blob container we created in the previous section, e.g. `az://towerrgstorage-container/work`.

     !!! warning
-        The blob container should be in the same **Region** from the previous step.
+        The blob container should be in the same **Region** you specified in step 7 above.

 9. Set the **Config mode** to **Manual**.